The Hound says "Welcome to Toonhound!" Toonhound logo

 John, Paul, George and Ringo

-and "Hey Bulldog" - the latter was actually edited from the initial release, and
+The latter was actually edited from the initial American release, and

-"Yellow Submarine" remains a technical marvel.
+"Yellow Submarine" is a technical marvel.
 It melds live-action photography

 with animation, reinvents the technique of rotoscoping, experiments with an array